 The Secondary Mathematics Teaching Certificate program is designed to provide the broad training in mathematics necessary to be a successful teacher of mathematics at the secondary level, grades 7–12.
 The requirements for a Secondary Teaching Certificate with a major in Mathematics may be met while earning a degree from the College of Literature, Science, and the Arts (A.B., B.S., or B.G.S.) or from the School of Education (A.B.
 Ed. or B.S.
 Ed.).
-Students must apply for admission to the certification program by January 15 of their sophomore year.
-Concentration requirements are identical for all of these degrees, although LSA and Education have somewhat differing language and distribution requirements.
+Major requirements are identical for all of these degrees, although LSA and Education have somewhat differing language and distribution requirements.
 LSA degree candidates must earn at least 104 LSA credits and at least 30 Education credits.
 Please note that the LSA B.S. degree requires 60 credits in physical and natural science and mathematics; students with less than 60 credits are eligible for an A.B. degree.
 Appointments with a Mathematics Department teaching certificate advisor may be scheduled online.
 For information specific to the School of Education, students should contact the SoE Office of Student Services, 1228 SEB, 734.764.7563.
 It is essential that students planning to obtain a teaching certificate consult a teaching certificate advisor, either in Mathematics or Education, prior to beginning their concentration program.

 The math prerequisites for the teaching certificate program are Math 217 and a working knowledge of a high-level computer language (e.g. Fortran, C or C++) at a level equivalent to completion of EECS 183.

 The basic courses for a candidate for a teaching certificate consist of one course from each of the following five groups (chosen with the approval of a teaching certificate advisor), completed with a grade of at least a C-:

 - Modern Algebra / Number Theory: Math 487